-Until the billing for Personal Support services transitions to LTSSMaryland using Electronic Visit Verification (EVV), For claims with dates of service up to Waiver Year 4, Personal Support Supports claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
+Until the billing for Personal Support services transitions to LTSSMaryland using Electronic Visit Verification (EVV) with Maryland's In-Home Supports Assurance System (ISAS).
+For claims with dates of service up to Waiver Year 4, Personal SupportSupports claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
 PCIS2 data collects information on: (1) the services included in the participant's Person-Centered Plan (PCP) that can be billed; (2) the approved services and individualized budget set forth in the Service Funding Plan (SFP); and (3) the services actually rendered by the provider.
 PCIS2 checks the PCP and SFP against the services actually rendered to ensure that overbilling or billing for services not in the PCP or SFP does not occur.